 11. Friend the Frozen

-We naturally believe that fresh is always best, but that’s not necessarily true.
-Studies have shown that on the whole, the two are comparable, nutritionally, and as long as you buy them without sauces or other additions, they are free of preservatives and other chemicals.
+Naturally, we believe that fresh is always best, but that’s not necessarily true.
+Studies have shown that on the whole, fresh and frozen foods are comparable nutritionally as long as you buy them without sauces or other additions, and they are free of preservatives and other chemicals.

-Since frozen is often more convenient—readily available without any cleaning or chopping—there’s no reason not to stack your freezer full of economical and healthy bags of frozen fruits and vegetables, and then use them at will.
-You can add frozen stir-fry mixes to your burritos an pastas, and of course, stir-fry dishes.
-Sauté them with olive oil and garlic and toss with quinoa or pasta, then add on your lean chicken breast and you’ve got dinner.
+Because frozen is often more convenient — readily available without any cleaning or chopping — there’s no reason not to stack your freezer full of economical and healthy bags of frozen fruits and vegetables, and then use them at will.
+You can add frozen stir-fry mixes to your burritos, pasta and stir-fry dishes.
+Sauté them with olive oil and garlic and toss with quinoa or pasta, then add lean chicken breast and you’ve got dinner.
 Frozen fruits work great in smoothies and over ice cream.
-A bag of frozen veggies quickly warmed in the microwave works great as a fast and easy side dish, too.
+A bag of frozen veggies quickly warmed in the microwave works great as a fast and easy side dish too.

 12. Rethink Dessert

 Dessert doesn’t have to be a total nutrition wasteland.
-You can easily inject some major nutrients into your sweet treats by adding berries to your ice cream, or pureeing them to drizzle over your Angel food cake.
-Choose banana pudding, a frozen banana with melted chocolate, strawberries and cream, baked apples or pears, fruit-juice popsicle, pumpkin pie, yogurt parfait, peach cobbler, fruit sorbet, cinnamon applesauce, carrot cake, and more.
+You can inject some major nutrients into your sweet treats easily by adding berries to your ice cream or pureeing them to drizzle over your Angel food cake.
+Choose banana pudding, a frozen banana with melted chocolate, strawberries and cream, baked apples or pears, fruit-juice ice pops, pumpkin pie, yogurt parfait, peach cobbler, fruit sorbet, cinnamon applesauce, carrot cake and more.

-You don’t have to give up dip to be healthy—just change it up a bit.
+You don’t have to give up dips to be healthy — just change them up a bit.
 Use guacamole or hummus and then just be more conscious of what you’re dipping in.
-Choose raw veggies or bake up some kale, sweet potato, zucchini, or beet chips for a healthier option to your regular chips.
+Choose raw veggies or bake up some kale, sweet potato, zucchini or beet chips for a healthier option to your regular chips.
 For a healthy fruit dip, use Greek yogurt.

-If you like to bake things like cakes, breads, muffins, cookies, and the like, start looking into how you can add more fruit and vegetables into the mixes.
-Cranberries, raisins, and other types of fruits work great in most baked goods.
-You can also try carrots in your muffins, zucchini and apples in your bread, and of course banana and blueberry breads.
+If you like to bake things like cakes, bread, muffins, cookies and the like, start looking into how you can add more fruits and vegetables into the mixes.
+Cranberries, raisins and other types of fruits work great in most baked goods.
+You can also try carrots in your muffins, zucchini, apples, banana and blueberry in your bread.
 In most any recipe, you can swap some of the oil for applesauce or pureed pumpkin.
-Beet puree works well in dark chocolate brownies, sweet potatoes make great scones, and squash makes delectable waffles.
-Many bakers swear by these methods because they make the end result moister and tastier as well as healthier.
+Beet puree works well in dark chocolate brownies, sweet potatoes make great scones and squash makes delectable waffles.
+Many bakers swear by these methods because they make the result moister and tastier as well as healthier.